Eye surgery - refractive

 - There is documentation that the patient has a clear cornea with a corneal thickness of 450 microns or greater at the proposed incision site.

-- Conventional, epithelium-off, corneal collagen crosslinking (C-CXL) is covered for the treatment of progressive keratoconus or corneal ectasia following refractive surgery when all of the following criteria are met:
+- Conventional, epithelium-off, corneal collagen crosslinking (C-CXL) using riboflavin (vitamin B12) drops and ultraviolet (UV-A) irradiation is covered when all of the following criteria are met:

 - The member is 14-65 years of age